janehMETno/mk-website/_pages/metno.md

   <td width="25%" ><center> <img src="https://metno.github.io/mk-website/assets/images/bio/julia.jpeg"/> </center></td>
   <td align="justify">

-  Dr. Julia Lutz is a is employed at the division for model and climate analysis at the Norwegian Meteorological Institute in Oslo.
+  Dr. Julia Lutz is a young scientist at the division for model and climate analysis at the Norwegian Meteorological Institute in Oslo.
 Her main interests include statistical climate modelling and climate analysis.<br>
  <a href=""> ORCID </a>;<a href=""> CV </a>; <a href=""> Google Scholar </a>; <a href="https://app.cristin.no/persons/show.jsf?id=1081908"> Cristin </a>
  </td>
  </tr>